 Phoenix Wrongful Death Lawyer

 Losing a loved one under any circumstances is traumatic and difficult.
-When your family member suffers an untimely and unnecessary death at someone else’s hands, it is even more difficult for your family.
-During this difficult time, you need someone to help you and your family seek justice.
-You need a Phoenix wrongful death attorney from Gallagher & Kennedy.
+When your family member suffers an untimely and unnecessary death due to someone else’s negligence, it is even more difficult for your family.
+During this difficult time, you need someone to help you and your family seek justice and financial compensation.
+You need the support of a Phoenix wrongful death lawyer from Gallagher & Kennedy.

 While the legal process may not be the first thing on your mind, it is something you must address.
 Even if you are not thinking about money now, you may feel an immense financial loss that you need to recoup from the legal process in the coming days.
 In addition, monetary compensation is also a way to get justice from the person responsible for your loved one’s death.

-Contacting an experienced Phoenix wrongful death lawyer is the first step to take in the legal process, and the legal team of Gallagher & Kennedy is ready to help.
+Contacting an experienced wrongful death lawyer in Phoenix is the first step to take in the legal process to obtain compensation through a legal action, such as a wrongful death claim.
+The legal team of Gallagher & Kennedy is ready to help surviving family members obtain financial compensation following a fatal accident through a civil claim or wrongful death lawsuit.

 Our Results

-Our law firm is proud to obtain financial support for grieving families, including:
+Our law firm is proud to have obtained considerable financial compensation for grieving families through wrongful death cases, including:

 • $1.55 million for a fatal bicycle crash